xpol/lua-rapidjson/API.md

 **filename**

-Json file to be loaded.
+JSON file to be loaded.

 ### Returns